-If you’re traveling with lots of luggage, you will enjoy the two large vestibules—these will keep large gear out of the way.
+If you’re traveling with lots of luggage, you will enjoy the two large vestibules—these will keep large gear out of the way, making space for any air mattresses you’ve bought.
 Campers with pets especially enjoy the additional areas where their animals can sleep comfortably and dry.

 Inside the tent, you’ll have multiple storage pockets to help you keep all of your essentials organized.
 It also features a convenient mud mat by the entrances to keep dirt and mud on the outside.